For years, the key to growth for many churches and other organizations (think media, conferences, etc.) has been to create great content.

 Then, the internet exploded, and suddenly you’ve probably heard every message from your favorite thought leader/writer/preacher via YouTube, social media or a multitude of other sites.

-A very similar thing happened for church leaders in the last decade.
+A very similar thing happened to church leaders in the last decade.

 Go back a generation, and the only way to hear a preacher was to attend that local church.
 Maybe if you had a relative in a church who told you how awesome a preacher was, you might subscribe to the cassette ministry and get tapes sent to you.